navcoin/KnowledgeBase/content/General Support/blsCT.en.md

 blsCT is the new privacy protocol that is currently being developed by NavCoin developers.
 It combines the benefits of BLS signatures and confidential transactions to provide NavCoin users adequate privacy when transacting NAV. blsCT is confidential , untraceable, and unlinkable.
 On top of providing sufficient privacy, blsCT trasactions are also fast to be created and scalable.

-1.	blsCT transactions are aggregatable a.Two blsCT transactions can be merged in one blsCT transaction.
+1.blsCT transactions are aggregatable

+	a.Two blsCT transactions can be merged in one blsCT transaction.
 	b.
 An observer can't tell if a transaction has been aggregated or not.
 	c.
 Transactions can be aggregated infinite times.

-2. Aggregated blsCT transactions are good for privacy
+2.Aggregated blsCT transactions are good for privacy

    blsCT hides the transaction amounts. when two transactions are aggregated and their inputs are mixed, an observer can't tell which inputs pay which outputs!

-3.	blsCT helps scalability
+3.blsCT helps scalability

    Only one signature is needed for each block, instead of needing one signature for each input.

-4.	liquidity providers can earn money
+4.liquidity providers can earn money

    Nodes can earn coins offering their coins for mixing participating in the aggregation market.

                          ~~~~ AGGREGATION MARKET ~~~~